Warp (2012 video game)

-Warp is a video game developed by Trapdoor and published by Electronic Arts through it EA Partners program on Microsoft Windows, PlayStation 3 and Xbox 360.
+Warp is a stealth video game developed by Trapdoor and published by Electronic Arts through its EA Partners program on Microsoft Windows, PlayStation 3 and Xbox 360.
 The game allows the player to warp through doors and objects and cause creatures in the game world to explode.
 It was released on February 15, 2012, on Xbox Live Arcade as part of the second "Xbox Live Arcade House Party", with PlayStation Network and Microsoft Windows releases to follow on March 13, 2012.

 Plot

 The game opens from a first person view of the player being pulled out of what appears to be a cave by a group of scientists.
 The player's character, "Zero", is confused and dazed as they take him to a military-grade secure facility.
 Zero fades in and out of consciousness, and eventually awakens to see two scientists performing surgery on him and extracting a disk-shaped object.

 Soon after, a fellow alien contacts Zero through telepathy and says that it can sense other aliens in the facility and that they should escape together.
 The scientists then put Zero through an obstacle course where Zero is reunited with the disk they extracted, giving him back his power to teleport.
 After reabsorbing the disk, the player's goal is to escape the facility and help any fellow aliens on the way out.